-In order to use this preview module with the merged commands, we first need to uninstall the Skype for Business Online Connector module that was installed using an MSI.
+To use this preview module with the merged commands, uninstall the Skype for Business Online Connector module installed using the MSI.

-To remove the module, you can go into Add/Remove programs, find the installed module, and uninstall it like any other program on the computer:
+To remove the module, go into Add/Remove programs, find the installed module, and uninstall it like any other program on the computer:

-You will not be able to use the Uninstall-Module command to remove the package in PowerShell as the package was not installed using the Install-Module command.
+You cannot use the Uninstall-Module command to remove the package in PowerShell as the package was not installed using the Install-Module command.

-Next, we need to remove the current version of the Microsoft Teams PowerShell module so we can install the preview version.
-Since this package was installed from the PowerShell Gallery, we can use this command to remove all versions of the module:
+Next, remove the current version of the Microsoft Teams PowerShell module before installing the preview version.
+Since this package was installed from the PowerShell Gallery, use the Uninstall-Module command to remove all versions of the module:

 Uninstall-Module -Name MicrosoftTeams -AllVersions

-Once the module is removed, we can install the preview version using the following command:
+Once the module is removed, install the 1.1.3 preview version using the following command:

 Install-Module MicrosoftTeams -AllowPrerelease -RequiredVersion "1.1.3-preview"

 If the preview version changes in the future, be sure to update the code to reflect the new version.
-You can see which versions are in preview by looking at the version history of the module in PowerShell Gallery:
+You view which versions are in preview by looking at the version history of the module in PowerShell Gallery: